ForecastHealth/botech-protocol/README.md

 This means users can perform *on-graph calculations*, which can be useful to make calculations explicit, rather than occurring before the model has been created.
 It also means users can model dynamic processes that modify eachother.

-### Surrogates (Nodes which are edges)
+### Surrogates (Nodes which are links)
 Surrogates defined very simply are *nodes which change the transition rates around them*.
 This can be unintuitive, and let us provide some context first.

 Imagine the following graph with nodes `foo`, `bar` and edge `foo -> bar`. `foo` has value 10, `bar` has value `5`. `foo -> bar` has the crypic value of 0.1234598798, some complicated number, and it is not immediately clear where this value came from.
 It turns out, that 0.1234598798 is the resulting value from a series of calculations made in an excel spreadsheet which, the whereabouts of which have gone missing.
 Now we are left with a value, and not much explanation of what it means!

 This example highlights what `surrogate` nodes intend to resolve: **Transition rates can represent a simplification of a complex process.**

 One solution to this is to utilise the on-graph calculations we explained previously.
-However, we are presented with the issue that `values` are a property of nodes, and these values are transmitted through edges by rates.
+However, we are presented with the issue that `values` are a property of nodes, and these values are transmitted through links by rates.
 Surrogates allow us to pretend a node is an edge, by affecting the edge coming into it, and the edge going out of it.

 Here's an example.